Table of Contents

 Jars and Vials

-The first few things that come to mind when thinking of marijuana packaging include Joint Tubes, Pop-Top, Bottles, and glass jars.
+The first few things that come to mind when thinking of cannabis packaging include Joint Tubes, Pop-Top, Bottles, and glass jars.

 Pop Tops create “popping” sounds when they are opened.
 They have been a staple in the industry for years and will likely stick around.
 The Pop Top category includes the plastic tubes that pre-rolls are vape cartridges come in.
 What makes a pop-top child safe is the amount of time it would take a child to attempt to open it.
 A golden rule across the U.S. and Canada is to ensure that a child under five years old cannot easily open a cannabis container.